neurocats/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 backpropagation.
 In the last lesson we learned that TensorFlow can automatically calculate gradients.
 This is way more exciting.
 You can also decide which variables should be learnable and which not.
-But we won't get into detail about this since  it would be too much for this tutorial.
+But we won't go into detail about this since it would be too much for this tutorial.

 ### Computation
 Before we start the TensorFlow session let us get over and done with the bureaucracy first.